Stefan Frenz

 Versions beginning with V0177 support interface arrays, please adopt your runtime environment.

 The compiler requires Sun-Java to be compiled, after boot-strapping the compiler is able to compile itself.
-There are only few special things (namely the pseudo-classes MAGIC and MARKER) that enable system programming in a typesafe language.
+There are only few special things (namely the pseudo-classes MAGIC and STRUCT) that enable system programming in a typesafe language.
 The compiler is used to compile PicOS, Rainbow OS, parts of Wissenheim, the code for the ATmega demo board and a few private projects.

 The design is straight forward and extensible.
-You are welcome to write a new frontend (perhaps some Pascal style?) or a new backend (perhaps for an ARM processor?).
+You are welcome to write a new frontend (perhaps some Pascal style?) or a new backend (perhaps for another ARM processor?).
 For sure there are several bugs in this piece of software.
 If you need help doing something with my compiler or if you found a bug, please do not hesitate to contact me.

 There is a set of slides containing a short overview used at an invited speech on March 17th 2008.